 Maya Kopytman is a Partner at C&G Partners, specializing in interactive technologies and websites.
-She has almost two decades of design experience, and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.
+She has three decades of design experience, and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.

-Maya has received many of the most prestigious honors in the field of Interactive Design, among them the prestigious “Gold Pencil” from the One Show Interactive, the Adobe Design Achievement Awards, and a “People’s Voice” Webby, while frequently serving on on jury panels for these and other industry competitions.
-Her work has been featured in industry publications such as Graphis Interactive and Communications Arts.
+In the field of Interactive Design, Maya has received many of the most prestigious honors such as the “Gold Pencil” from the One Show Interactive and a “People’s Voice” Webby.
+She frequently serves on jury panels for industry competitions including the ADC Global Annual Awards.
+Her work has been featured in industry publications such as Graphis and Communications Arts.

 Maya holds a B. Des from Bezalel Academy of Art in Jerusalem and an MFA from Pratt Institute.
 She has been a visiting instructor in Pratt’s Department of Computer Graphics and Interactive Multimedia, and is currently a member of the International Academy of Digital Arts and Sciences.
 She lives in Park Slope, Brooklyn, with her husband and two children.